Search

 Major Gulf hubs including Dubai, the world's busiest international airport, remained closed or severely restricted for a fourth day, leaving tens of thousands of passengers stranded.
 According to Flightradar24, some 21,300 flights have been cancelled at seven major airports including Dubai, Doha and Abu Dhabi since the strikes started.

-The attacks have upended travel across a growing region with several thriving business hubs that is trying to diversify away from oil-dominated economies.
+The attacks have upended travel across a growing region with several thriving business hubs that are trying to diversify away from oil-dominated economies.
 The turmoil also narrows an already-slim flight corridor for long-haul flights between Europe and Asia, complicating operations for global air carriers.

-Stranded Travelers and Limited Repatriation Flights
+Stranded Passengers and Repatriation Efforts

-"It's pretty well the biggest shutdown we've seen certainly since the COVID pandemic," said Paul Charles, CEO of luxury travel consultancy PC Agency, adding that beyond passenger disruption the cargo impact would run to "billions of dollars".
+"It's pretty well the biggest shutdown we've seen certainly since the COVID pandemic," said Paul Charles, CEO of luxury travel consultancy PC Agency, adding that beyond passenger disruption the cargo impact would run to "billions of dollars."

 Emergency Evacuations and Government Responses